 A new star was shinning bright.
 The Chief developed into one of the best turf runners of his generation.
 To add to his growing popularity, Chief Bearhart liked to come from off the pace with his devastating finishing kick, which thrilled racing fans.
 He gave the fans many thrills.
 Now it was time to take on invaders from around the world and try for a Canadian International victory.

 Jose Santos had become the regular rider to Chief Bearhart.
 He suited the chestnut’s come from behind style and rode him beautifully.
-The Chief announced his intentions in the previous year’s running, but came up short to a more seasoned and worthy foe.
+He announced his intentions in the previous year’s running, but came up short to a more seasoned and worthy foe.
 This time The Chief was the seasoned pro and performed accordingly.
 Chief Bearhart captured his country’s richest race with a smashing two and a half length victory in the Canadian International.

 Next up was the rich Breeder’s Cup Turf, run in 1997 at Hollywood Park.
 As usual, a stellar field of starters from around the world gathered for the race.
 Chief Bearhart put in one of his sweeping runs from the back of the field, going five wide around the last bend and charged down the home lane.
 Gathering speed and passing horses as he went, Chief Bearhart powered past the leaders and held off a hard charging Borgia to win the BC Turf by a length.